plexinc/qt-fork/qtwebengine/src/3rdparty/chromium/services/identity/README.md

-There is no way to obtain the information of the primary account synchronously, i.e., there is no literal equivalent to SigninManagerBase::GetAuthenticatedAccountInfo().
+There is no way to obtain the information of the primary account synchronously, i.e., there is no literal equivalent to PrimaryAccountManager::GetAuthenticatedAccountInfo().
 Instead, you should call the asynchronous method IdentityManager::GetPrimaryAccountInfo().
-To date, all use cases of SigninManagerBase::GetAuthenticatedAccountInfo() that we have seen have been part of a larger asynchronous flow (e.g., obtaining an access token in response to an invocation of the chrome.identity extension API).
+To date, all use cases of PrimaryAccountManager::GetAuthenticatedAccountInfo() that we have seen have been part of a larger asynchronous flow (e.g., obtaining an access token in response to an invocation of the chrome.identity extension API).
 In these use cases, you can simply fold the asynchronous obtaining of the authenticated